 Content - Environment - Urban Forest Mgmt - Emerald Ash Borer

-Because the larvae of Emerald Ash Borer can make ash trees dangerous to people and property, the City has a plan to remove or treat ash trees on municipal land (see more below).
+The larvae of Emerald Ash Borer can make ash trees dangerous to people and property.
+Removal and treatment of ash trees on municipal land are necessary to ensure public safety.
 Here's this year's work schedule:

 About the Emerald Ash Borer infestation